 Shorts or long pants.

 Merino wool socks—their breathable fibers keep your feet dry.
-The warmer you get, the more evaporation takes place and the larger the cooling effect.
+The warmer you get, the more evaporation occurs and the larger the cooling effect.

 Leave your shiny jewelry at home.